rrwick/Metagenomics-Index-Correction/README.md

 ### Kraken2

 [Kraken2](https://ccb.jhu.edu/software/kraken2/) is an alternative metagenomics classification tool.
 It is faster than Centrifuge but may use more RAM.
 Its indices consist of a few `*.k2d` files.
 Please consult the [Kraken2 manual](https://ccb.jhu.edu/software/kraken2/index.shtml?t=manual) for usage instructions.
+As part of this work, we generated Kraken2 (and Kraken1) custom indices too, which can downloaded from [our figshare project](https://monash.figshare.com/projects/Metagenomics_Index_Correction/65534).